-There is a Resource Fee of $450 per year for all students.
-This fee covers stationery items, technology expenses as well as specialist materials needed for particular KLAs.
+There is a Resource Fee of $545 per year for all students.
+This fee covers stationery items, technology expenses, incursions, most excursions (not camp or Canberra), school sport (not representative), grounds maintenance etc. as well as specialist materials needed for particular KLAs.

 If you have an older child at a Catholic primary or high school in the Diocese, he or she will be billed by their school.
 The levies collected are used for building projects in all schools within the Diocese according to maintenance needs and building priorities developed by the DFSBL committee administering the funds.